aiven/devportal/docs/products/flink/index.rst

 - Ingest changes on relational PostgreSQL or MySQL tables.

-- Join data coming from the two sources above to create complex data pipelines.
+- Join data coming from various sources listed above to create complex data pipelines.

-- Push the result back to Kafka or any of the supported sinks.
+- Stream the data pipeline result back to Apache Kafka or any of the supported sinks.